Usman077/NCBA-E-portal/readme.md

 # NCBA&E Portal
-it is basic collage portal
+It is basic collage portal
-# Ncba-e-portal